tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/manageddisks/images/images-create.md

 }
 ```

-You can resize a operating system disk or the data disk in the virtual machine image as you create it by adding `diskSizeGB`.
+You can resize an operating system disk or the data disk in the virtual machine image as you create it by adding `diskSizeGB`.
 The target size can't be smaller than the source size:

 ```json
 "diskSizeGB": 200
 ```

-You can specify the type of storage account that is used for a VM disk created from a virtual machine image by adding `storageAccountType`.
+You can specify the type of storage account that is used for a VM disk by adding `storageAccountType`.
 The default is Standard_LRS:

 ```json
 "storageAccountType": "Premium_LRS",